This article also features in the March edition of FMJ.

 Whether this trend continues may well hinge on the supporting IT infrastructure and ensuring that all systems can be readily integrated before making the change.

-Similarly to BIM and, perhaps surprisingly, slightly more respondents are employing visualization with 15 per cent already using it and a further 19 per cent are planning to.
+Similarly to BIM and, perhaps surprisingly, slightly more respondents are employing visualisation with 15 per cent already using it and a further 19 per cent are planning to.

-Visualization seems particularly popular in higher education.
-FMs from eight universities took part in the survey; four of those are already using visualization, and another three are planning to use it.
+Visualisation seems particularly popular in higher education.
+FMs from eight universities took part in the survey; four of those are already using visualisation, and another three are planning to use it.
 It’s fair to assume their use would be to give virtual campus tours to students that have not been able to attend in-person because of the pandemic.